calvinwonpark/openai-projects/k-food-helpdesk/README.md

     "session_id": "optional-session-id"
   }
   ```
+  The frontend automatically generates and sends a `session_id` for caching purposes.
+If provided, similar queries within the same session will reuse cached retrieval results.

-- `POST /search` - Search for relevant documents //for testing RAG
+- `POST /search` - Search for relevant documents (for testing RAG)
   ```json
   {
     "message": "delivery areas",